 Successfully baking bread in the Rofco oven

-It’s quite a shock when you start baking bread for yourself.
+It’s quite a shock when you start baking bread sale.
 Justifying a bread oven when you’re not sure how your business will go, is hard.
-But you soon get very fed up with a domestic oven even using a baking stone as the temperatures are never high enough nor are they consistent and the flabby crusts will inflame you.
+But you soon get very fed up with a domestic oven even using a baking stone or a cast iron pan as the temperatures are never high enough nor are they consistent and the flabby crusts will inflame you.
 What next?
 Will a Rofco oven be the best solution?

 The Rofco oven has the same footprint as a washing machine, but is a little taller

 When I was learning to bake in France, it was all too easy to take for granted the equipment we used daily.
 There were four large deck ovens.
 Each had three tiers with a “tapis” (a rolling carpet contraption).
 Here we placed our breads and in particular baguettes to load them in the oven.
-It was all too easy, at first, to load them incorrectly and end up with bread exactly where you did not want it not be.
+At first, it was difficult to load them correctly and end up with bread exactly where you did not want it not be.

 The beauty of these ovens is the solid stone ‘floor’.
 This keeps the heat constant and even.
 If we wanted steam it was the matter of pressing a button and counting a few seconds.
 Of course all baking would be like this, wouldn’t it?
 Crusts perfectly formed and bread baked beautifully